MediciHouse07/Learning_Records/CSR_Process Mining.md

 - TBRT
 - takes windows before A and also to the output side
 - input binding, b,c 5 times, it is not about types of input binding

+## 3-1

+0000<->0940

+2023/01/26

+- state based regions
+- from event log to transition system
+- multiset abstraction
+- TBRT
+- alpha algorithm has a lot of limits, so this week is about what other advanced algorithm that can be used that don't have those limits